Electa-Git/Z-tool/Examples/README.md

 When the scan is finished, we can access the results in the specificed results folder.
 The admittances are ploted in _.pdf_ and saved as _.txt_ tab-separated files.
-If the _stability_analysis_ function is called, then the results also include the application of the GNC and EVD to assess the system stability properties.
+If the _stability_analysis_ function is called, then the results also include detailed system stability properties, which include the application of the GNC to determine system stability, the EVD of the closed-loop impedance matrix to reveal the system oscillatory modes and participating buses, and the computation of the passivity index of the different system matrices.

 ![Results](../Doc/pdf_out.png)